 a type of inflammatory bowel disease.
 In this condition, the colon is inflamed over a long period of time.
 This increases a person’s risk of developing colon cancer, so starting colorectal cancer screening earlier and doing these tests more often is recommended.
 See also colon, Crohn’s disease, inflammatory bowel disease.

-of the 2 bones in the forearm that go from the elbow to the wrist, this is the one on the same side as the little finger.
+the bone in the forearm (between the elbow and the wrist) that is on the same side as the little finger.
 See also radius.

-imaging test in which high-frequency sound waves are used to outline a part of the body.
+imaging test in which high-frequency sound waves are used to make a picture of the inside of the body.
 The sound wave echoes are picked up and displayed on a computer screen.
-See also imaging studies.
+See also imaging tests.

-the use of stem cells in blood that has been taken from the umbilical cords of newborns to replace the blood-forming stem cells in patients whose own stem cells have been destroyed by radiation or chemotherapy.
+a type of stem cell transplant in which stem cells from blood from the umbilical cord of a newborn are used to replace the blood-forming stem cells in patients whose own stem cells were destroyed by radiation or chemotherapy.
 See also chemotherapy, hematopoietic stem cell transplant, radiation, stem cells.

 affecting only one side of the body.
 For example, unilateral breast cancer occurs in one breast only.
 Compare to bilateral.